ncatlab/nlab-content/pages/6/6/4/1/21466/content.md

 $$

-Hence (eq:SuperLieBracketInSuperLieAlgebraInducedFromVectorSpace) is already implied by (eq:SuperLieBracketOnDegree0InSuperLieAlgebraInducedFromVectorSpace) if the bracket is to satisfy the super Jacobi identity (eq:GradedJacobiIdentity).
+Hence (eq:SuperLieBracketInSuperLieAlgebraInducedFromVectorSpace) is already implied by (eq:SuperLieBracketOnDegree0InSuperLieAlgebraInducedFromVectorSpace) if the bracket is to satisfy the [super Jacobi identity](super+Lie+algebra#eq:GradedJacobiIdentity)

 =--